 Music and Career

-Omo Bello has a varied operatic repertoire and performed in many opera productions and concerts in Paris and other cities around the world.
+Omo Bello has a varied operatic repertoire and performed in many opera productions and concerts in Paris.
+Besides, she has performed in other big cities around the world.
 In fact, she has appeared as a soloist in some of the performance and production.